Offer

 |---|---|---|

-| Penile rehabilitation | Support tissue health, blood flow, and recovery after surgery | Regular therapeutic sessions, usually without a constriction ring during the rehabilitation phase |
+| Penile rehabilitation | Support tissue health, blood flow, and recovery after surgery | Regular therapeutic sessions, usually without a constriction ring during rehabilitation |

-| Erectile dysfunction support | Help produce and maintain an erection for sexual activity | May include use of a constriction ring where appropriate and according to instructions |
+| Erectile dysfunction support | Help produce and maintain an erection for sexual activity | May include a constriction ring where appropriate and according to instructions |

 The best option depends on your goals.
 If you want a device focused purely on recovery and tissue rehabilitation, one choice makes more sense.
 If you also want a device that can help with erections for sex, another may be the better fit.